If you are looking for ‘print on demand for fashion brands’, you’re…

 You can’t break even this way.

-However, in reality, most dropshippers who rake in six figures do not also expect to make eight sales the first time they invest in marketing.
+However, most six-figure dropshippers do not expect to make eight sales on the first marketing investment.

 Instead, they look to study their customers’ interests, analyze the data, and determine which products to market, which audiences to target, and which ads to employ.

-These kinds of stats offer insights that help marketing costs go down while conversions go up over time.
+These types of statistics provide insights that help reduce marketing costs while increasing conversions over time.

 To start dropshipping, you must become a lifelong learner.
 You must also ask yourself whether you are ready, able & willing to invest these startup costs.

-And also, are you enthusiastic about investing your time in learning the ropes of dropshipping?
+Also, are you interested in investing time to learn the basics of dropshipping?

 If so, the mega opportunity that comes with dropshipping can virtually change your life’s fortunes.